 Every chapter is written in a style that perfectly complements the aspect of wit under consideration: the section on verbal repartee takes the form of a dramatic dialogue, the findings of neurological studies on wit are presented as a scientific paper, one chapter reads like the monologue of a standup comic, the next like a rap song, the next like a fable.

+Did you compile your own Top 10 Books of 2018?
 Have you read any great books lately that really stand out from the rest?
 I’d love for you to share them with me in the comment section below.
 I’m all ears when it comes to reading recommendations!